siddharthtiwari-03/UnSQL/Readme.md

 #### alias

 **alias** is a very important parameter throughout UnSQL, it accepts string as value that is used as a local reference to the parent table name.
 It is context sensitive, meaning, it always refers to the immediate parent table (Here it refers to the parent model class).
 It automatically gets associated (unless explicitly mentioned) to all the column names in the context.
-This parameter plays an important role when dealing with sub-queries (via. json / array / find wrapper methods in 'select' parameter or while using 'join' association or sub-query in 'where' clause).
+This parameter plays an important role when dealing with sub-queries (via. `json` / `array` / `from` wrapper methods in `select` property or while using `join` association or sub-query in `where` property).

 ```javascript
 const found = await User.find({ alias: 't1' })